 Those two terms are often used interchangeably in English.
 When it comes to counselling and psychotherapy as practiced in Greece, counselling mostly refers to short- to mid-term psychological interventions (i.e. ones that require fewer sessions than psychotherapy), that tend to be focused on specific issues.
 The mental health professional might position themselves in a more instructional/guiding manner in counselling, at least to some extent.
 Mental health practitioners who work in counselling come from a variety of professional backgrounds and usually (but not necessarily) have relevant qualifications and/or experience, but no particular professional limitations apply.

 Psychotherapy is thought of as a mid- to long-term psychological intervention, during which the therapist's positioning tends to be non-instructive, non-guiding.
 This is thought to promote the person's own prioritization and understanding of the issues they bring to therapy, and aims at fostering agency, in order for the person to make their own decisions and craft change in their lives.
 Psychotherapists are mental health practitioners (psychologists, psychiatrists, social workers, mental health nurses) who have successfully completed a postgraduate psychotherapeutic training scheme with a minimum duration of 4 years part-time/2 years full-time.

 You will have to climb down a few steps when accessing the office building from the 3, Kosma Aitolou entrance.
 There are quite a few steps more, when accessed from 4, Fragkokklisias street.
 There is an elevator operating from ground floor level, with a manually-operated door.
 Ample space is available in the office rooms and toilet, but unfortunately no equipment (handlebars etc.) is available for persons with mobility limitations and/or wheelchair users, at this time.

-Use of waiting areas in the office has been suspended until further notice, with the exception of escorts.
-It is therefore important to show up punctually at the time of your appointment (not earlier); please bear in mind that sessions cannot be extended beyond the agreed-upon time slot, to ensure adequate room ventilation between sessions.
+There is a waiting area in the office premises, but we recommend showing up punctually at the time of your appointment, to avoid overcrowding.
+Please bear in mind that sessions cannot be extended beyond the agreed-upon time slot to ensure adequate room ventilation between sessions.